 - “Midnight in Paris” (wonderful drama) – click here for my review

-- Although Day looks like another Hollywood micro-man next to Sudeikis’ 6-foot-1 frame or even Bateman’s height of 5-foot-11, he’s 5-foot-7 and that makes him taller than tiny boys Scott “Ocean’s Eleven” Caan and Johnny “The Big Bang Theory” Galecki, who are both 5-foot-5 and Rick Moranis who is 5-foot-4.
+- Although Day looks like another Hollywood micro-man next to Sudeikis’ 6-foot-1 frame or even Bateman’s height of 5-foot-11, he’s 5-foot-7 and that makes him taller than many of today’s Hollywood tiny boys such as Scott “Ocean’s Eleven” Caan and Johnny “The Big Bang Theory” Galecki at 5-foot-5, much less one such as Rick Moranis at 5-foot-4 or the late screen legend and ultra micro-man Mickey Rooney at 5-foot-2.

 - Popular stand-up comedian Ron White plays “Det.
 Samson” and is a cop with caustic questions for the guys.
 White is OK here (you actually expect him to do part of his act) and has also been in “Sex and the City 2” as well as his own comedy specials and being part of the “Blue Collar Comedy Tour.”